 Items that can be temporally sealed in commercial buildings

 We have been on projects where there has been lots of unauthorised temporarily sealing, this is usually the case when the buildings have not been sealed properly prior to our arrival on site.
-Please note only the controllable air flow pathways listed below can be temporarily sealed during the air tightness test, all the non-controllable leakage pathways must be permanently sealed.
+Please note only the controllable air flow pathways listed below can be temporarily sealed during the blower door air tightness test, all the non-controllable leakage pathways must be permanently sealed.

 The following areas should temporarily sealed prior to our arrival on site:

 - Air conditioning systems should be turned off at the damper and sealed.

 - Extractor Fans: should be temporarily sealed (Please ensure these are off before sealing).

 - MVHR terminals: should be turned off and the vents sealed.